openjdk/guide/src/index.md

 ## Backing out a change

 If a change causes a regression that can't be fixed within reasonable time, the best way to handle the regression can be to back out the change.
 Backing out means that the inverse (anti-delta) of the change is pushed to effectively undo the change in the repository.
-There are two parts to this task, how to do the bookkeeping in JBS, and how to do the actual backout in git or mercurial.
+There are two parts to this task, how to do the bookkeeping in JBS, and how to do the actual backout in git or Mercurial.

 The backout is a regular change and will have to go through the standard code review process, but is considered a [trivial](#trivial) change.
 The rationale is that a backout is usually urgent in nature and the change itself is automatically generated.
 In areas where two reviewers are normally required, only one additional Reviewer is required for a backout since the person who is performing the backout also will review the change.